uhasker/getting-things-done-in-next-js/src/chapter4/04-selecting-data.md

 | 2  | Write a task app      | 10       |
 ```

-You can limit results using `limit`:
+You can limit results using the `limit` clause.
+The `limit` clause allows you to limit the number of records to return.

+For example, here is how you could get the two tasks with the highest duration:

 ```sql
 select id, title, duration